Handbook of Structural Brain MRI Analysis

 Of course, if you have access to a supercomputer/cluster via the university then you could run all of your analyses on it, but note that those huge mainframes sometimes have problems and need to shut down to reboot which will interfere with your batched analyses.

-Note that not all MRI analysis packages are multi-threaded i.e. they do not use more than one CPU at a time, whereas those that are multithreaded can utilise as many CPUs as you have available on the computer.
+Note that not all MRI analysis packages are multi-threaded i.e. they do not use more than one CPU core at a time, whereas those that are multithreaded can utilise as many CPUs (and cores) as you have available on the computer.
 Again, very handy.

 Installation of these packages